FedericoGarciaGarcia/Printi/README.md

 * Right click the tray icon and select your printer and other settings.
 * Press the PRINT SCREEN key.
 * The screen will be printed.

+In case you want to take a screenshot without printing, hold SHIFT and press the PRINT SCREEN key.

 ## Source code